Presidential Debate Disclaimer:

 Like many people, I have been sucked into the train wreck of politics.
 I have been watching the presidential debates and seeing job interview lessons to be learned from both candidates.
 Both candidates are interviewing for one of the most powerful jobs in the world.
 The candidates are in the largest panel interview of their lives.

-Instead of walking into a room where there is just a panel of 3 or 4 interviewers, the candidates are being interviewed on behalf of the American public.
+Instead of walking into a room where there is just a panel of 3 or 4 interviewers, the candidates are being interviewed by the entire United States of America.

 My one and only goal is to leverage the presidential debates as a platform for job interview lessons.
 Instead of using my normal dating analogies, I will be using presidential debate analogies.
 Wish me luck.